BlockchainCommons/musign-cli/README.md

 ## Status - Research

-` musig-cli`  is currently under active development but is only in the research phase.
+` musign-cli`  is currently under active development but is only in the research phase.
 It should not be used for production work — it can and WILL change.
 See [Release Path](https://github.com/BlockchainCommons/Community/blob/master/release-path.md).

 ### Roadmap